evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 220kWh and a net capacity of 213kWh, meaning you have a 7kWh buffer for protection.
 (3,2%).
-The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc) For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

+ The [EPA range](../../../../guides/understandingrange/epa is 329 miles (529 km).
+The consumption is 1,5mi/kWh for the EPA standard test.
+For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 350kW.
 A full charge from 0 - 100% would take 139 minutes, while a more common scenario of 10-80% would take 48 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 52% resulting in an actual charge speed including time loss on 245kW.
 Each charge session would take 27 minutes and 39 seconds.